-Do you who love a good scrap metal hunt?
+Do you love a good scrap metal hunt?
 It pays to know the secrets of this lucrative industry.
 Look, there’s no point in picking up heavy metal if it’s not worth anything monetarily.

-Another source of scrap metal: old fields with abandoned tractors!
+Here's yet another source of scrap metal: old fields with abandoned tractors!
 You never know what you'll find on acreage :-)

-When you enter this highly lucrative field, you can use this knowledge for the safe dismantling old cranes, etc.
+When you enter this highly lucrative field, you can use this knowledge for the safe dismantling of old cranes, factories, etc.

-Ken also shares with you his black and white photos of buildings being demolished.
+Ken also shares with you his black-and-white photos of buildings being demolished.
 Old scrap is worth a lot of money and lurks in many places, provided you know where to look!

-The information in this book is an example of BIG RECYCLING.
+The information in this book is an example of BIG RECYCLING AKA Reclamation.
 The recycling of scrap metal is a necessary process—both from an economic and environmental point of view.